-Encouraging status updates means you and your remote workers always have something to refer back to.
+Encouraging status updates means you and your remote workers have something to refer to.
 Ask employees to keep a weekly log of their work.
 That way, both parties can keep track of what’s getting done.
-Even if you don’t take a look at the log every day, you’ll be able to see the progress in an organized manner.
+Even if you don’t look at the log every day, you’ll at least be able to see progress.

-It’s also a helpful resource for both of you to reference during one-on-one evaluations.
-As a manager, it keeps you from overlooking their accomplishments while also keeping workers accountable.
+These updates are also helpful for both of you to reference during one-on-one evaluations.
+As a manager, it keeps you from overlooking accomplishments while also keeping workers accountable.

-Your remote workers are trusting you to be open and honest with them -- be sure to do the same.
-Managers might feel that workers are slacking simply because they’re out of sight.
-Don’t assume.
-If an employee isn’t responsive or meeting a deadline, she might be overwhelmed or have some personal issues going on, but that’s hard to know when she’s not in the same room.
-So remember to keep the communication going and give them the benefit of the doubt—it ultimately boosts company morale, and isn’t that what we all want in our workplaces?
+Your remote workers trust you to be open and honest with them.
+Be sure to do the same.
+If an employee isn’t responsive or meeting a deadline, don’t just assume they’re slacking off.
+Instead, reach out.
+They might be overwhelmed or might be dealing with a personal matter.
+That’s hard to know when they’re not in the same room.
+Remember to keep the communication going and give them the benefit of the doubt.